odea-project/qAlgorithms/report/report.md

 **5) Points Outside the 3-sigma Interval**

-This functions as a simple test for normality and too heavy scattering.
+This function is a simple test for normality and too heavy scattering.
 At 3 sigma, the likelihood of a point being part of a normally distributed sample is similar to the 1% error margin used to calculate the critical value during binning.
-Since this estimate does not consider the absoute deviation of the outliers, it should only be used as a component of estimating high scattering in bins.
+Since this estimate does not consider the absolute deviation of the outliers, it should only be used as a component of estimating high scattering in bins.